 How Ice Skating at the Rink at PPG Place Will Be Different This Year

-The rink opens for its 20th season later this month.
+The rink opened for its 20th season late last month.

 The pandemic canceled Pittsburgh’s annual Light Up Night, but another Downtown holiday tradition will continue, albeit with some changes this year.